 All 483 properties have been purchased.
 The project team is currently focused on design of the recreational features and restoration of the natural area.

-Ultimately, 190 acres will be restored to a natural state.
-This type of natural area helps filter pollutants out of runoff and improve water quality.
+190 acres in the Corps project area will be restored to a natural state.
+This type of natural area helps filter pollutants from runoff and improves water quality.
 It also helps prevent erosion and provides habitat for a diverse group of animals on land and in the water.
 An additional 100 acres will be designated for recreation.
 The Corps is working on plans for the recreational components.

 City maintenance begins once we close on a property before the house is demolished.
 Each house must be tested for asbestos, and if any asbestos is found, it must be properly removed or abated before demolition.
 The testing and abatement process can sometimes take a few months.

 1999: City of Austin and the U.S. Army Corps of Engineers began studying flooding in the area.

 2006: The recommendation for buyouts was completed.